 We adopted our 2006 Incentive Award Plan on June 1, 2006.
 The purpose of the 2006 Incentive Award Plan was to promote the success and enhance the value of our company by linking the personal interests of the directors, employees and consultants of our company and our subsidiaries to those of our shareholders and by providing these individuals with an incentive for outstanding performance.
 The 2006 Incentive Award Plan was further intended to provide us with the ability to motivate, attract and retain the services of these individuals.
-On February 13, 2009, we adopted the Amended and Restated 2006 Incentive Award Plan.
-The Amended and Restated 2006 Incentive Award Plan reflects, among other changes to our 2006 Incentive Award Plan, an increase in the number of ordinary shares and ADSs available for grant under the plan from 3.0 million to 4.0 million shares/ADSs, subject to specified adjustments under the plan.
-On September 13, 2011, we adopted the Second Amended and Restated 2006 Incentive Award Plan that reflects an increase in the number of ordinary shares and ADSs available for granted under the plan to 6.2 million shares/ADSs, subject to specified adjustments under the plan.
-On September 25, 2013, we adopted the Third Amended and Restated 2006 Incentive Award Plan that reflects an increase in the number of ordinary shares and ADSs available for grant under the plan to 6.2 million shares/ADSs, subject to specified adjustments under the plan.
-On September 25, 2013, we adopted the Third Amended and Restated 2006 Incentive Award Plan that reflects an increase in the number of ordinary shares and ADSs available for grant under the plan to 8.6 million shares/ADSs, subject to specified adjustments under the plan.
+On February 13, 2009, we adopted the amended and restated 2006 Incentive Award Plan reflected, among other changes to our 2006 Incentive Award Plan, an increase in the number of ordinary shares and American Depository Shares ("ADSs") available for grant under the plan from 3.0 million to 4.0 million shares/ADSs, subject to specified adjustments under the plan.
+On September 13, 2011, we adopted the second amended and restated 2006 Incentive Award Plan that reflected an increase in the number of ordinary shares and ADSs available for granted under the plan to 6.2 million shares/ADSs, subject to specified adjustments under the plan.
+On September 25, 2013, we adopted the third amended and restated 2006 Incentive Award Plan that reflected an increase in the number of ordinary shares and ADSs available for grant under the plan to 8.6 million shares/ADSs, subject to specified adjustments under the plan.
 On May 31, 2016, our 2006 Incentive Award Plan expired pursuant to its terms.